NEUBIAS/training-resources/_includes/filter_neighbourhood/exercises/filter_mean_variance_imagejgui.md

 ## Exercise variance filter

-- Apply a variance filter that segments the cell regions from the background
+- Apply a variance filter [ Process > Filter > Variance... ] to segment the cell regions from the background
   - Hints:
     - Convert image to float, because the filter may yield high values [ Image > Type > 32-bit ]
-    - [ Process > Filter > Variance... ]
-- What is the minimal radius to yields a good segmentation?
+- What is the minimal filter radius that yields a good segmentation?

 > ## Solution
 >